Lack of funding and resources for mental health in schools: How to fix it

 Academic and behavioral fallout

-Poor student mental health is linked to lower academic performance and reduced attendance rates.
+Poor student mental health is linked to lower academic performance and reduced attendance rates, as per research in the International Journal of Methods in Psychiatric Research and the Australian Journal of Education, respectively.
 It results in an uptick in disciplinary issues and an increased risk of dropout.
 Students with access to mental health services, however, are less likely to miss school, perform poorly, or face disciplinary action.
+Additionally, CDC research suggests that students who don’t have access to mental health resources are twice as likely to feel persistently sad and hopeless, key risk factors for self-harm and disengagement in school.

 Widening inequities

 Reduced mental health funding in schools disproportionately affects some communities more than others.
 Students in rural or low-income districts, for example, typically have far fewer resources than those in wealthier, more suburban areas.
 It appears that the schools with the greatest needs have the least support.

-Studies have found that Black, Latino, and low-income public school districts are less likely to have full-time counselors or psychologists on campus, with less bandwidth to provide mental health support.
-Students in this demographic also face other barriers, including lack of access to college counseling and insufficient mental health support.
+The Education Trust found that Black, Latino, and low-income public school districts are less likely to have full-time counselors or psychologists on campus, with less bandwidth to provide mental health support.
+Students in this demographic also face other barriers, including a lack of access to college counseling and insufficient mental health support, as per the National Association for College Admission Counseling and research in Discover Mental Health.

-What schools and communities can do now
+What immediate steps can schools and communities take?

 Partnering with telehealth providers

-Telehealth can be a lifeline for students in need, especially for schools in rural areas or when in-person counselors aren’t available.
+Telehealth can be a lifeline for students in need, especially for schools in rural areas or when in-person counselors aren't available.
 There are several benefits to telehealth mental healthcare, including reduced wait times for care, tailored support for specific demographics, and a way to reduce stigma.

-One study even found that schools utilizing telehealth for mental health support saw a 29% reduction in absenteeism.
+One study by MIT even found that schools utilizing telehealth for mental health support saw a 29% reduction in absenteeism.
 Platforms like Talkspace can offer accessible, secure, affordable therapy for both students and school staff.

 Training teachers to identify early signs of distress